Classes & Workshops

 What if I need a refund due to a class withdrawal?

-During Fall or Spring Session, If class is not working out for you or your child, you may withdraw from class and request a refund before the 4th week of the session.
-We will refund the remainder of the session and charge a $10 processing fee.
+During Fall/Winter or Winter/Spring Session, CDC Administration must be notified at least 2 weeks prior to the start of the session to receive a refund (minus a $15 processing fee).
+Once a session has begun, if class is not working out for you or your child, you may withdraw from class and request a refund by the 4th week of the session.
+We will refund the remainder of the session and charge a $15 processing fee.
 Refunds are not offered after the 4th week of the session.

 How do I know if class is canceled or the studio is closed?